Is Abundance regulated?

 Can I sell my investment?

-Our Debentures are tradeable.
-If you need to sell your Debentures we operate a free Bulletin Board service to help you find a buyer.
+Our investments are tradeable.
+If you need to sell your investments we operate a free marketplace to help you find a buyer.
 You put your investments up for sale, wait for offers and then choose which you would like to accept.
 Your investments can only be sold if you find a buyer.
-For more details visit Selling Debentures.
+For more details visit Selling investments.